Axe looms for Australia coach and captain in cricket crisis

 Johannesburg, March 27, 2018 (AFP) - - Australia coach Darren Lehmann and skipper Steve Smith faced the axe Tuesday with cricket chiefs holding crisis talks in South Africa to deal with an escalating cheating scandal.

-Cricket Australia (CA) boss James Sutherland, under mounting pressure to come down hard on what Australian media has dubbed a "rotten" team culture, has arrived in Johannesburg and is expected to give a press conference later Tuesday.
+Cricket Australia (CA) boss James Sutherland, under mounting pressure to come down hard on what Australian media has dubbed a "rotten" team culture, will give a press conference in Johannesburg at 1700 GMT Tuesday.

-Sutherland is holding talks with Cricket Australia's head of integrity, Iain Roy, who is probing the ball-tampering scandal during the third Test match against South Africa on Saturday.
+Sutherland is holding talks with CA integrity head Iain Roy, who is probing the ball-tampering scandal during the third Test match against South Africa last Saturday.

 Reports say they could ban both Smith and vice-captain David Warner for 12 months and send them home in disgrace.

-It means Smith will miss the fourth and final Test in Johannesburg starting Friday.
+It means Smith will miss the fourth and final Test in Johannesburg from Friday.

 Lehmann has remained silent, but Britain's Daily Telegraph said he had decided to quit.

-Lehmann took over the coaching reins in 2013 when predecessor Mickey Arthur was sacked, with Justin Langer considered a frontrunner as his replacement although Ricky Ponting will also be in the mix.
+Justin Langer is considered a frontrunner as his replacement although Ricky Ponting will also be in the mix.

 "We understand the strong interest everyone has in this situation and we are following due process to properly address all of the relevant issues involved," Sunderland said in an email.